pupil-labs/hmd-eyes/README.md

 ## Develop, integrate, and extend

-Check out the [developer docs](./docs/Developer.md) to learn how to set up dev environment, make changes to code, and integrate with your own Unity3D project.
+Download the *.unitypackage from the [latest release](https://github.com/pupil-labs/hmd-eyes/releases/latest) and check out the [developer docs](./docs/Developer.md) to learn how to set up dev environment, make changes to code, and integrate with your own Unity3D project.

 **Dependencies**: